 - Wear the proper gear for snowboarding.
 This includes snowboarding pants, wrist guards, arm guards, and shin guards.

-- When approaching the lift, be aware pieces of clothing that could become entangled.
+- When approaching the lift, be aware of pieces of clothing that could become entangled.

 - Wear a helmet specifically designed for snow sports.